Our leader posed a great question during my recent WW meeting:

 2. Learn Points and track

-Tracking your food is the hardest part of Weight Watchers.
+Tracking your food and activity is the hardest part of Weight Watchers.
 Why?
 Because it takes persistence.
 The good news: You don't have to track food for the rest of your life.
 However, I strongly advise you to learn the system early (in the first few weeks) and to track until you really know how much you should eat each day.

 The importance of tracking/journaling, at least in the beginning is undeniable and the #1 rule for Weight Watchers if you want to be successful.